gisat-panther/test-package/README.md

 Label `release` needs to be added to pr to make a release.

 One of these labels can be added to the pr in order increment right version number after it's merged into master (defaults to `patch`): `major`, `minor`, `patch`.

+## Prerelease branches

+This repo has `dev` prerelease branch.
+PR to prerelease branch always creates release.
+In case other version than `patch` should be incremented, `release` and corresponding version label has to be added to the pr.

+PR created from prerelease branch to `master` should have `release` tag to create correct version.
+Correct version number will be incremented if last prerelease has correct version.